atom/welcome/README.md

-## Welcome Package
+## Welcome package

-First run guide for new users.
+Opens a welcome editor with helpful information the very first time Atom is opened.